Perkele meaning — a Finn in the cold, expression of controlled frustration and resigned intensity

 8. When mosquitoes find you in summer

 It is past ten at night and still light.
 The air is warm.
 Finland is briefly beautiful.
 Then they arrive.
-One first, then several, operating with a consistency that feels almost strategic.
+One arrives first, then several, operating with a consistency that feels almost strategic.
 You swat at nothing.
 You say it into the white night.
 The mosquitoes continue.

 9. When you step outside dressed for the wrong weather